isomerpages/sportsg-corp/_support/ActiveSG Programme Partnership/NROC Sports.md

 </ul>
 <p><strong>Where to find an NROC coach?</strong>&nbsp;</p>
 <p>NROC coaches who maintain an Active membership, and who choose to have
-their profiles published, would be listed on our myActiveSG website called "<a href="https://www.myactivesg.com/Sports/Find-a-Coach" rel="noopener noreferrer nofollow" target="_blank">Find a Coach</a>".</p>
+their profiles published, would be listed on the <a href="https://coachsg.sportsingapore.gov.sg/nroc/find-a-coach" rel="noopener nofollow" target="_blank">Find a Coach</a> section on our CoachSG website.</p>
 <p><strong>Benefits for NROC Members (Coaches)</strong>
 </p>
 <ul data-tight="true" class="tight">